vergoh/vnstat-docker/README.md

 ```

 - `--network=host` is necessary for accessing the network interfaces of the Docker host instead of being limited to monitoring the container specific interface
+- `--privileged` may need to be used if the date within the container starts from 1970
+  - The proper solution would be to update libseccomp2 to a more recent version than currently installed
 - The http server port can be modified using the `HTTP_PORT` environment variable as shown in the example above
   - See the full list of available environment variables below
 - Image output is available at `http://localhost:8685/` (using default port)